pippinbarr/cart253-2020/topics/object-oriented-programming/inheritance-activity.md

 ### Add the class structure, making sure to extend the Vehicle class

 `Car.js`
-1. Add the standard `class` definition structure to the file to define a `Car` but include `extends Vehicle` after the class name.
+1. Add the standard `class` definition structure to the file to define a `Car` but include `extends Vehicle` after the class name to make it inherit its properties and methods from the `Vehicle` class.

 ---